JuliaReinforcementLearning/CommonRLInterface.jl/README.md

 ## Required Interface

-To accomplish this, there are two abstract environment types:
-- `AbstractMarkovEnv`, which represents a (PO)MDP with a single player
-- `AbstractZeroSumEnv`, which represents a two-player zero sum game

 `AbstractEnv` is a base type for all environments.

 The interface has five required functions for all `AbstractEnv`s: